 Those who continue to shop in person are taking more time to carefully plan trips.
 Shoppers stock-up on purchases and take time to make lists to limit their total number of trips.
 Fifty percent of people are trying to make quicker trips to get in and out of retail stores as quickly as possible when only 13% had this goal prior to the pandemic.
 The crisis also expedited online grocery shopping to levels that otherwise wouldn’t have been achieved for another three to five years.
 The shift to online purchases for grocery has spread to other retail businesses and will likely continue post-COVID.

 There is a greater need for businesses to find new and multiple ways to operate and sell their goods to address the varying needs and preferences consumers share.
-Omni-channel retailers offering both e-commerce and brick-and-mortar sales are likely to be the real winners in the future.
+Omni-channel retailers offering both e-commerce order fulfillment and brick-and-mortar sales are likely to be the real winners in the future.

 Opening an Online Store